prashantpag26/Guide-to-Becoming-a-Proficient-Flutter-Developer/README.md

 1. **Flutter Basics**
    - Introduction to Flutter and Dart
    - Setting up the Flutter development environment
-   - Understanding Flutter project structure
+   - <a href="https://github.com/prashantpag26/Structure-of-Flutter-Project" target="_blank">Understanding Flutter project structure</a>
    - Writing your first Flutter app
    - StatelessWidget and StatefulWidget